xDaryamo/puccini/puccini-tosca/README.md

 * Phase 1: Read.
 The hierarchy of imported units starting at the service template URL.
 * Phase 2: Namespaces.
 All names per type.
 Each imported unit has its own namespace.
 * Phase 3: Hierarchies.
-Tree of all tapes by fully qualified name.
+Tree of all types by fully qualified name.
 Each imported unit has its own type hierarchy.
 * Phase 4: Inheritance.
 A tree of all inheritance tasks and their dependencies by path.
 * Phase 5: Rendering.
 Dumps the rendered entities.